Colorado Boater Registrations

-Colorado boat registration does not require boaters to have boat insurance but it is advised.
+Colorado boat registration does not require boaters to have insurance, but it is advised.
 Similar to a motor vehicle, liability, personal injury and property damage insurance is available for boats.
-When involved in an accident on the waterways documented vessel registration needs to up to date and watercraft insurance will be able to cover any damages caused by the accident.
+When involved in an accident on the waterways, boat registration documents need to be up-to-date and watercraft insurance will be able to cover any damages caused by the accident.

 Colorado Boat Registration Fees

 Boat registration fees are used by the Colorado Parks and Wildlife to sustain natural resources and ensure the safety of all boaters.
 CO boat registration fees cannot be refunded or issued for a partial time period.
-Colorado boat registration fees are contingent upon the length of the boat and are as follows:
+These costs are contingent upon the length of the boat and are as follows:

 - Up to 20 feet in length – $35.25

 - Between 20 and 30 feet – $45.25

 - Any vessel over 30 feet – $75.25

 Renewing your Colorado Boat Registration

 Boat registration decals are valid for one year at a time and will need to be renewed each year before December 31.
 All registration documents are valid from January 1 until December 31 of the same year regardless of when the boat was originally registered.
 Boater registration renewal can be completed in person or online.
 The registration renewal card is mailed each November.